Heat Resistant Glass

-When the capers are popping out of your skillet or tomato paste is sputtering on your walls, use the lid until it dies down.
+When the capers pop out of your skillet or tomato paste is sputtering on your walls, use the lid until it dies down.
 When soaking beans and you need to cover the bowl, reach for the lid, not the plastic wrap.
-When you have no idea where your stockpot lid is (or if you even have one), use the universal lid.
+Use the universal lid when you have no idea where your stockpot lid is (or if you even have one).
 When you need to cover the pan for oven polenta immediately, grab the universal glass lid instead of rummaging around the kitchen.

 Can a universal glass lid break from the heat?

 When heated, it breaks because of thermal shock.
-If there is a temperature difference between the different surfaces of the glass material, the thermal inflation of one side with respect to the other causes stress to the material.
+If there is a temperature difference between the different surfaces of the glass material, the thermal inflation of one side for the other causes stress to the material.
 When the pressure reaches above the yield strength of the material, cracks start to develop.
-It is brittle in nature, and when it develops its first crack, it shatters into pieces.
+It is brittle, and when it develops its first crack, it shatters into pieces.

 When shaping the glass, stress develops because of bending and shearing.
 If the glass is cooled quickly, another type of stress called thermal stress develops in the glass.
 Compressive stresses are what cause glass to break.
-A tempered piece of glass will only break if it is heated up past the tempering point.
-This is an important consideration when designing a study related to temperature and glass breaking.
+Tempered glass will only break if heated up past the tempering point.
+This is an important consideration when designing a temperature and glass-breaking study.

-Borosilicate glassware used in laboratories can withstand higher temperatures than cooking glassware as the temperature in labs is often higher than in kitchens.
+Borosilicate glassware used in laboratories can withstand higher temperatures than cooking glassware, as the temperature in labs is often higher than in kitchens.
 If the temperature rises above its tempering limit, any glass will break.
 But tempered glass will resist temperatures up to a certain point.
 Different tempering conditions cause other glasses to break at different temperatures.
-Toughened glass is used now for various purposes, including glass stairs, roofs, swimming pools, walls, aquariums, and safety glass in banks and museums.
-Bulletproof glass is a layer of laminated tempered glass that can withstand a bunch of high-impact bullets from an automatic rifle.
-If the glass is heated beyond its melting point, then the glass starts to melt and turn into liquid.
+Toughened glass is used for various purposes, including glass stairs, roofs, swimming pools, walls, aquariums, and safety glass in banks and museums.
+Bulletproof glass is a layer of laminated tempered glass that can withstand many high-impact bullets from an automatic rifle.
+If the glass is heated beyond its melting point, it starts to melt and turn into liquid.

 What will happen if you put glass in a microwave?

 The metal in the glass could spark and cause the glass material to shatter.
-Make sure to check your glass for a “microwave-safe” label before using it in the microwave.
+Check your glass for a “microwave-safe” label before using it in the microwave.

 Is it OK to microwave frozen glass?

-If you transfer a cold Pyrex from the freezer or refrigerator directly to the microwave, then it may crack or even completely shatter.
+Transferring a cold Pyrex directly from the freezer or refrigerator to the microwave may crack or even completely shatter.

-Pyrex is definitely a thicker and harder glass than the material used for other kitchenware.
+Pyrex is thicker and harder glass than the material used for other kitchenware.